More honors for Hawkeyes' Campbell

-Iowa linebacker Jack Campbell moved one step away from becoming the 13th football player in Hawkeye history to earn unanimous consensus all-American honors.
+University of Iowa linebacker Jack Campbell moved one step away from becoming the 13th football player in Hawkeye history to earn unanimous consensus All-American honors.

 He was joined on The Sporting News first team by Illinois offensive tackle Alex Palczewski.